NV5 Global (NASDAQ:NVEE) Updates FY 2021 Earnings Guidance

 NV5 Global (NASDAQ:NVEE) updated its FY 2021 earnings guidance on Tuesday.
 The company provided earnings per share guidance of $4.360-$4.620 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $4.420.
 The company issued revenue guidance of -.

-Several research firms have recently weighed in on NVEE.
-Zacks Investment Research raised NV5 Global from a hold rating to a buy rating and set a $116.00 price target on the stock in a report on Friday, August 13th.
-TheStreet raised NV5 Global from a c+ rating to a b rating in a report on Thursday, July 29th.
+Separately, Zacks Investment Research raised shares of NV5 Global from a hold rating to a buy rating and set a $116.00 price target on the stock in a research report on Friday, August 13th.

-In other news, COO Alexander A. Hockman sold 10,000 shares of the firm’s stock in a transaction that occurred on Monday, September 13th.
-The shares were sold at an average price of $99.87, for a total transaction of $998,700.00.
-Following the transaction, the chief operating officer now directly owns 122,662 shares of the company’s stock, valued at $12,250,253.94.
-The sale was disclosed in a filing with the SEC, which is accessible through this hyperlink.
-Also, CEO Dickerson Wright sold 40,000 shares of NV5 Global stock in a transaction that occurred on Friday, November 12th.
-The shares were sold at an average price of $111.32, for a total transaction of $4,452,800.00.
+In other NV5 Global news, VP Richard Tong sold 2,500 shares of the company’s stock in a transaction on Wednesday, September 15th.
+The shares were sold at an average price of $98.62, for a total value of $246,550.00.
+Following the completion of the transaction, the vice president now directly owns 25,343 shares in the company, valued at approximately $2,499,326.66.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, CEO Dickerson Wright sold 40,000 shares of the company’s stock in a transaction on Friday, November 12th.
+The stock was sold at an average price of $111.32, for a total transaction of $4,452,800.00.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders sold 65,000 shares of company stock valued at $7,066,450.
-17.92% of the stock is owned by insiders.
+In the last ninety days, insiders have sold 65,000 shares of company stock valued at $7,066,450.
+17.92% of the stock is owned by corporate insiders.

-Institutional investors have recently added to or reduced their stakes in the business.
-Millennium Management LLC purchased a new position in shares of NV5 Global in the 3rd quarter valued at $262,000.
-Jane Street Group LLC purchased a new position in NV5 Global during the 3rd quarter worth $434,000.
+Several institutional investors have recently modified their holdings of the stock.
+LPL Financial LLC increased its stake in shares of NV5 Global by 9.7% in the 3rd quarter.
+LPL Financial LLC now owns 9,000 shares of the business services provider’s stock worth $887,000 after acquiring an additional 799 shares in the last quarter.
+Morgan Stanley increased its stake in shares of NV5 Global by 1.8% in the 2nd quarter.
+Morgan Stanley now owns 78,038 shares of the business services provider’s stock worth $7,376,000 after acquiring an additional 1,347 shares in the last quarter.
 BNP Paribas Arbitrage SA grew its position in NV5 Global by 57.8% during the 3rd quarter.
-BNP Paribas Arbitrage SA now owns 7,010 shares of the business services provider’s stock worth $691,000 after purchasing an additional 2,569 shares during the last quarter.
-LPL Financial LLC lifted its stake in shares of NV5 Global by 9.7% in the 3rd quarter.
-LPL Financial LLC now owns 9,000 shares of the business services provider’s stock worth $887,000 after acquiring an additional 799 shares during the period.
-Finally, Bank of New York Mellon Corp lifted its stake in shares of NV5 Global by 9.4% in the 3rd quarter.
-Bank of New York Mellon Corp now owns 51,267 shares of the business services provider’s stock worth $5,054,000 after acquiring an additional 4,402 shares during the period.
+BNP Paribas Arbitrage SA now owns 7,010 shares of the business services provider’s stock valued at $691,000 after purchasing an additional 2,569 shares during the last quarter.
+Millennium Management LLC purchased a new stake in NV5 Global during the 3rd quarter valued at about $262,000.
+Finally, Bank of New York Mellon Corp grew its position in NV5 Global by 9.4% during the 3rd quarter.
+Bank of New York Mellon Corp now owns 51,267 shares of the business services provider’s stock valued at $5,054,000 after purchasing an additional 4,402 shares during the last quarter.
 Institutional investors own 60.56% of the company’s stock.

 About NV5 Global